 Cars in this segment range in base price from just over $42,000 (the Genesis G80) to well past the $200,000 mark (top-line versions of the Mercedes-Benz S-Class).
 That’s quite a big spread, but the high end of the scale offers some very opulent large cars with tremendous capabilities and an air of exclusivity.
 Note that we classify cars where the least-expensive model starts well north of $100,000 as “exotics,” which aren’t included here.

-There are a handful of hybrids offered in the premium large class: the BMW 740e xDrive plug-in hybrid, the Cadillac CT6 plug-in hybrid, the Lexus LS 500h, the Mercedes-Benz S550e Plug-In Hybrid (soon to be S560e), and the Porsche Panamera 4 E-Hybrid and Turbo S E-Hybrid.
+There are a handful of hybrids offered in the premium large class: the BMW 740e xDrive plug-in hybrid, the Lexus LS 500h, the Mercedes-Benz S560e plug-in hybrid, and the Porsche Panamera 4 E-Hybrid and Turbo S E-Hybrid.

 This category also offers some truly spectacular performance models.
 Most of the cars in this class offer a V8, but some go above and beyond with something special.
-Audi’s S8 offers a 605-horsepower twin-turbo 4.0-liter V8.
 The BMW Alpina B7 has a 600-hp twin-turbo 4.4-liter V8.
-Jaguar’s XJ is now offered in an XJR575 model with a 575-hp 5.0-liter supercharged V8.
+Jaguar’s XJ offers an XJR575 model with a 575-hp 5.0-liter supercharged V8.
 The Mercedes-Benz AMG S63 has a 603-hp twin-turbo 4.0-liter V8, and the AMG S65 packs a 621-hp 6.0-liter V12.
 The Porsche Panamera can be had with a 4.0-liter turbocharged V8 that puts out 550 hp in Turbo form, or a whopping 680 hp in the Turbo S E-Hybrid version.
 In terms of body styles, there are only two that vary from the 4-door-sedan norm.
-The Mercedes-Benz S-Class offers a 2-door coupe and convertible, and the Porsche Panamera comes as a 4-door hatchback or a new Sport Turismo wagon.
+The Mercedes-Benz S-Class offers a 2-door coupe and convertible, and the Porsche Panamera comes as a 4-door hatchback or a Sport Turismo wagon.
 Same goes for drive wheels.
 Rear-wheel drive is the norm, and most of those cars are also available with all-wheel drive.
 The only front-drive cars are the Cadillac XTS and Lincoln Continental, which are also offered with all-wheel drive.